YOUR NQEMT EXAMINATIONS QUESTIONS ANSWERED

 In line with government and HSE guidelines, If you are displaying any symptoms of COVID-19 or answer yes to any of the questions (listed below) please do not attend your appointment.

-Have you had symptoms of cough, fever, high temperature sore throat, runny nose or flu l
+- have you had symptoms of cough, fever, high temperature sore throat, runny nose or flu like

 symptoms now or in the last 14 days?